-- The best way to reduce risk is to choose only a Specialist Plastic Surgeon.
+- The best way to reduce risk is to choose only a specialist plastic surgeon.
 You can check whether a registered medical practitioner has specialist registration by checking the online national register.
 The Australian Society of Plastic Surgeons can assist with identifying a specialist – phone 1300 367 446 or visit their website.

 - Ensure there are registered nurses and an anaesthetist on hand in case anything goes wrong.
 If your doctor chooses to perform surgery in private rooms, be aware of the standards of equipment and infection control, which may be inferior to that available in a hospital.

 - Be clear about the level of aftercare provided and where to seek further medical help if required.

 We have conducted many cosmetic surgery cases over the years and the media is full of stories of cases gone wrong at the hands of cosmetic surgeons whom patients believe are specialists in their field.
 Claims about unexpected scarring or problems with breast augmentation procedures are familiar.
 We have also conducted cases for patients who have had severe and permanent injuries following facial surgery generally performed in the doctor’s rooms sometimes with “assistance” provided by the doctor’s receptionist!

 Legal issues which arise in this area include questions about whether: